p44v9n/new-blog/posts/how-i-crowdfunded-my-book-on-kickstarter.md

 ![](https://cdn-images-1.medium.com/max/1200/1*sWPPLStN96wmq0-r80CjNA.png)

-The above graph shows the funding progress over the course eof the 30 day campaign.
+The above graph shows the funding progress over the course of the 30 day campaign.

 You can tell that, because I limited the amount of copies I sold to 100, I screwed myself over.
 If I hadn't committed to a limited number of copies, I'd definitely have been able to sell more copies during the campaign.
 It's also likely that I could have sold more now, given that I now have photos of the physical book and positive reviews from people who’ve read it.